jpcurrea/ODA/README.md

 # Ommatidia Detecting Algorithm (ODA)
 A Python library for automating the counting and measuring of ommatidia in images.
-Our methods paper was [published Communications Biology](https://www.nature.com/articles/s42003-023-04575-x)!
+Our methods paper was [published in Communications Biology](https://www.nature.com/articles/s42003-023-04575-x)!
 ## Contents
 - [On Counting Ommatidia](#intro)
 - [ODA](#ODA)